Hugo Award FAQ

 Why are there Hugos for fan activity?

-What is the difference between “fan” and “professional”
+What is the difference between “fan” and “professional”?

 Terms like “fan” and “pro” describe things we do, not kinds of people — they aren’t opposites.
 You are a professional when you sell your work for money.
 Fannish activity is done for the love of it, but is frequently far from amateurish.
 The same person can engage in both professional and fannish activities, and many of our greatest and most famous pros were (and are) also fans: E. E. Smith, Poul Anderson, Ray Bradbury, Hal Clement, Fred Pohl, Joe Haldeman, and a hundred others.
-The most high profile example of this in recent times is David Langford, who won a Hugo for a short story in 2000 but continues to win Hugos for his fan writing.
+The most high profile example of this in recent times is David Langford, who won a Hugo for a short story in 2000 but also has won Hugos for his fan writing.

 Does “fan writing” mean “fan fiction”?

-Fan fiction is fan writing, but fan writing covers much, much more.
+Fan fiction is one form of fan writing, but fan writing covers much, much more.
 Fan writing includes writing about SF and fantasy, writing about fandom and the fannish life, as well as pretty much any writing about anything that is written to appeal to fans.
 Fan writing is just about any writing fans do for other fans that they don’t get paid for — including writing this FAQ!

 Why isn’t there a Hugo for…?